Yasmina-Mahdy/Digital-Alarm-Clock/README.md

 11. Select **Open Target** then **Auto connect**
 12. After a short wait period, go to te blue bar titled **Hardware Manager** at the top and select **Program Device**.
 13. The project is now successfully installed on the FPGA.
-14. For buzzer funcionality, connect an active piezzo buzzer to the bottom-right set of pins [JC] on the FPGA, with the shorter side [GND] to the pin 5 and the longer side to pin 2.
+14. For buzzer funcionality, connect an active piezzo buzzer to the bottom-right set of pins [JC] on the FPGA, with the shorter side [GND] to pin 5 and the longer side to pin 2.

 ![Image of pins](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTU4IlqUigt0jltnD6JjE16ZewN7i60rF8OfzQBc0YSpQ&s)